UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > tree.
 You can read more about this [on this GitHub page](https://help.github.com/articles/adding-a-file-to-a-repository/) {: .callout}

-> ## GitHub Timestamp
->
-> Create a remote repository on GitHub.
-Push the contents of your local
-> repository to the remote.
-Make changes to your local repository and push these
-> changes.
-Go to the repo you just created on GitHub and check the
-> [timestamps]({{ page.root }}{% link reference.md %}#timestamp) of the files.
-How does GitHub
-> record times, and why?
->
-> > ## Solution
-> > GitHub displays timestamps in a human readable relative format (i.e. "22 hours ago" or "three
-> > weeks ago").
-However, if you hover over the timestamp, you can see the exact time at which the
-> > last change to the file occurred.
-> {: .solution}
-{: .challenge}

 > ## Push vs. Commit
 >
 > In this lesson, we introduced the "git push" command.